latk/p5-Async-Trampoline/README.md

             +-- Error
             +-- Value

-In Incomplete states, the Async will be processed in the future.
+In **Incomplete** states, the Async will be processed in the future.
 At some point, the Async will transition to a completed state.

 In `async` and `await` callbacks, the Async will be updated to the state of the return value of that callback.

-Completed states are terminal.
+**Completed** states are terminal.
 The Asyncs are not subject to further processing.

-A Cancelled Async represents an aborted computation.
+A **Cancelled Async** represents an aborted computation.
 They have no value.
 Cancellation is not an error,
 but `run_until_completion()` will die when the Async was cancelled.
 You can cancel a computation via the `async_cancel` constructor.

-Resolved Async are Completed Asyncs that finished their computation and have a value, either an Error or a Value upon success.
+**Resolved** Asyncs are Completed Asyncs that finished their computation and have a value, either an Error or a Value upon success.

-An Error Async indicates that a runtime error occurred.
+An **Error** Async indicates that a runtime error occurred.
 Error Asyncs can be created with the `async_error` constructor, or when a callback throws.
 The exception will be rethrown by `run_until_completion()`.

-A Value Async contains a list of Perl values.
+A **Value** Async contains a list of Perl values.
 They can be created with the `async_value` constructor.
 The values will be returned by `run_until_completion()`.
 To access the values of an Async, you can `await` it.

-# FUNCTIONS
+# CREATING ASYNCS

-## run\_until\_completion

-    @result = $async->run_until_completion

-TODO

 ## async

     $async = async { ... }

-TODO
+Create an Incomplete Async with a code block.
+The callback must return an Async.
+When the Async is evaluated,
+this Async is updated to the state of the returned Async.

+## async\_value

+    $async = async_value @values

+Create a Value Async containing a list of values.
+Use this to return values from an Async callback.

+## async\_error

+    $async = async_error $error

+Create an Error Async with the specified error.
+The error may be a string or error object.
+Use this to fail an Async.
+Alternatively, you can `die()` inside the Async callback.

+## async\_cancel

+    $async = async_cancel

+Create a Cancelled Async.
+Use this to abort an Async without using an error.

+# COMBINING ASYNCS

 ## await